A VERY BRIEF INTRODUCTION ON OPEN PLAN WORK SPACES

 TO CONCLUDE WOULD EMPLOYEES PREFER OPEN PLAN WORK SPACES OR INDIVIDUAL OFFICES?

-There is really no limit to how you can utilise your working space in this modern day when you throw in a dozen or so desks a couple of pods and a ping pong table….after all sometimes work should be fun!
+There is really no limit to how you can utilise your working space in this modern day when you throw in a dozen or so desks a couple of pods (even like these hanging ones) and a ping pong table….After all sometimes work should be fun!